Maritims/i3/README.md

 ## Custom features
 ### Banning applications by WM_CLASS from adding their icons to the tray.
-Adding the following to the `bar` block your i3config file will ban the applications nm-applet, vlc and slack from adding their icons to the tray:
+Adding the following to the `bar` block of your i3config file will ban the applications nm-applet, vlc and slack from adding their icons to the tray:
 ```
 banned_wm_class nm-applet
 banned_wm_class vlc